-Questions to Ask Your Veterinary Oncologist About Radiation Therapy and Your Dog’s Mast Cell Tumor Diagnosis
+Questions To Ask Your Veterinary Oncologist About Radiation Therapy & Your Dog’s Mast Cell Tumor Diagnosis

 Any cancer diagnosis feels devastating.
 But there are ways to fight for your pet, and we are here to help you understand your options.
 The first step is to make sure you have the right information to make an informed decision.
 It’s important to have a veterinarian that you trust – whether they are your primary care vet or a specialist such as a veterinary oncologist – so that you feel comfortable asking questions and assured that you’re receiving the best answers.